MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v0.md

 **`releaseNotesSource`** - **Release notes source**<br>
 `string`.
 Optional.
 Use when `action = create || action = edit`.
 Allowed values: `file` (Release notes file), `input` (Inline release notes).
 Default value: `file`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the description of the GitHub release.
-Use the 'Release notes file' option to use the contents of a file as release notes.
-Use the 'Inline release notes' option to manually enter release notes.
+Specifies the description of the GitHub release.
+Use the `file` (Release notes file) option to use file contents as release notes.
+Use the `input` (Inline release notes) option to manually enter release notes.
 <!-- :::editable-content-end::: -->
 <br>